Skip to Content

 camp america jobs

-Once you arrive at camp, you will likely have a week of induction with the other staff.
+Once you arrive at camp, you will likely have a week of induction with the other staff to prepare yourself for Camp America expectations.
 This week is often super busy, you will be getting your head about the structure of the camp day and week, be introduced to the various policies of camp and build friendships with those have just met but will be spending the next 9 weeks with.

 During this week, you will also be taken to the local town to get your social security number and given a first aid course of some kind.
 This is your time to enjoy your time with fellow counsellors and get use to the layout of your camp.
 Trust me, there is nothing worse than getting lost trying to find the nature trail with a group of 15 children.